Le Classique: History

-Origins
+Origins and early encounters

-Didier Deschamps was the captain of the great early 1990s Marseille side.
+Josip Skoblar scored twice for OM in the inaugural match.

-Le Classique, the term used to describe matches between Paris Saint-Germain and Olympique de Marseille, is inspired by El Clásico, played between Real Madrid and Barcelona.
-The Spanish press borrowed the term Clásico from South America, where most countries use it to refer to the continent's biggest rivalries, such as the Superclásico between Boca Juniors and River Plate, and the Uruguayan Clásico between Nacional and Peñarol.
-The fixture is also known as "Le Classico", "Le Clasico" or "Le Derby de France."
+Le Classique is the name given to matches between Paris Saint-Germain (PSG) and Olympique de Marseille (OM).
+The term is inspired by El Clásico, contested between Real Madrid and Barcelona, which was itself borrowed by the Spanish press from South American football, where clásico is commonly used to describe major rivalries such as the Superclásico between Boca Juniors and River Plate or the Uruguayan Clásico between Nacional and Peñarol.
+The fixture is also referred to as Le Classico, Le Clasico, or Le Derby de France.

-PSG were founded in 1970, and during that decade they were not on the same level as OM, traditionally a giant of French football.
-Founded in 1899, Marseille have competed for trophies for most of their history and, for at least their first 87 years, were more concerned with games against Saint-Étienne or Bordeaux than trips to the capital.
-Today, this clash is considered the greatest rivalry in France, as well as one of the most important in club football.
-PSG and OM are the most successful clubs in French football and the only two French sides to have lifted a major European trophy.
-They were also the undisputed leading teams before the emergence of Olympique Lyonnais in the early 2000s, and remain the two most popular French clubs in the world, ahead of Lyon.
-Both teams routinely top the attendance charts each season.
+PSG was founded in 1970 and, during their early years, did not operate at the same level as OM, one of the traditional powerhouses of French football.
+Established in 1899, Marseille had competed regularly for trophies and, for much of their history, were more focused on rivalries with clubs such as Saint-Étienne or Bordeaux than on matches against the newly formed Parisian side.
+Today, the rivalry is considered the greatest in French football and one of the most significant in European club football.
+PSG and OM are the most successful clubs in France and the only French sides to have won major European trophies.
+Before the emergence of Olympique Lyonnais in the early 2000s, they were the undisputed leading teams in the country and remain the two most popular French clubs.
+Both sides routinely top attendance charts each season.

-Like all great rivalries, it has a historical, cultural and social significance that makes it more than just a football match.
-In France, it is seen as a battle between the country's two greatest cities: Paris versus Marseille, the capital versus the province, the north versus the south, the centre of political power versus the working class, and the club of the aristocracy versus the club of the people.
-Ironically, PSG were born as a team owned by their fans, while OM were founded by a coterie of aristocratic gentlemen.
-In short, the seeds of the fiercest French rivalry were always there, but they only began to grow in 1986.
-That year, PSG won their first league title and French businessman Bernard Tapie bought Marseille.
-He proceeded to invest huge amounts of money in star signings such as Chris Waddle, Abedi Pelé, Jean-Pierre Papin, Basile Boli, Enzo Francescoli, Eric Cantona, Didier Deschamps and Marcel Desailly.
+Like all great football rivalries, the Classique carries historical, cultural, and social significance beyond the sport itself.
+In France, it is often framed as a contest between the nation's two greatest cities: Paris versus Marseille, the capital versus the province, north versus south, the centre of political power versus the working class, and the club of the elite versus the club of the people.
+Ironically, PSG were originally founded as a team owned by their supporters, while OM was established by a group of aristocratic enthusiasts.
+The foundations of a fierce rivalry were therefore present from the outset.